OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 #### Enable ID Tokens and configure

 :::hint
-From **Octopus 2022.2.XXXXX**, OAuth implicit flow is no longer used by default.
-We suggest following the instructions for generating a client secret below instead.
+Support for OAuth code flow with PKCE was introduced in **Octopus 2022.2.4498**.
+This step is not required for any newer versions of Octopus.
+We instead suggest following the instructions for generating a client secret below.
 :::

 1. Within your new App registration in AzureAD navigate to Authentication.